Interview and live pics by Marko Syrjala

 BITS AND PIECES

 In 2004 you toured with John Sykes, can you tell some more about that?

 Yeah, that was great.
-He was looking for a keyboard player for his Japanese tour, he called me up, I’ve been a friend of John Sykes for a long time so I went and played with him, Marco Mendoza and Tommy Aldridge who I’ve been a great fan of because he played with Randy Rhoads and Ozzy, so that was exciting.
+He was looking for a keyboard player for his Japanese tour, and he called me up.
+I’ve been a friend of John Sykes for a long time, so I played with Marco Mendoza and Tommy Aldridge, who I’ve been a great fan of because he played with Randy Rhoads and Ozzy, so that was exciting.
 We played three or four shows in Japan and then after that John played on solo record [Mythology], it was really cool.

-In my opinion it’s a shame that he doesn’t do more solo showsï¿½.
+In my opinion, it’s a shame that he doesn’t do more solo shows.

-You also did a session with House of Lords?
+You also did a session with the House of Lords?

 Yes.
-I did one track on their album “Power and the Myth”.
+I did one track on their album “Power and the Myth.”
 I’m a good friend with their bass player Chuck Wright.
-He called me, I played on the track and haven’t even heard it, but a lot of people say that they like it.
+He called me, I played on the track and haven’t even heard it, but many people say they liked it.